 =SUMIFS(I:I,$F:$F,RIGHT(INDIRECT("F"&ROW()),LEN(INDIRECT("F"&ROW()))-8),$A:$A,INDIRECT("A"&ROW()))

-Once these formulas are have been added, filter the Clusters column on “Other Programs” and turn the next to white to hide this text as the auditors don’t wish to see it but removing it completely would invalidate the formulas.
+Once these formulas are have been added, filter the Clusters column on “Other Programs” and turn the next??? to white to hide this text as the auditors don’t wish to see it but removing it completely would invalidate the formulas.

 Format of the SEFA should include page headers and footers, as well as page numbers.